 Liona – Travels With Ted

-Stadspark, Antwerp, Netherlands
+Stadspark, Antwerp, Belgium

 Stadspark is the central park of Antwerp located at the heart of the city.
 The remains of a 16th-century Spanish fortress was re-engineered into this beautiful open park in the 19th century, in a classical English landscape style.